NODE-CONSTANT//UNCLASSIFIED — ACCESS LOGGED

 THEATRE II

-Formal constraints at every execution boundary — before, during, and after action.
-For organizations deploying AI agents, autonomous decision systems, or on-chain capital operations.
+Formal proof at every AI decision boundary — before, during, and after action.
+For organizations deploying AI agents, autonomous decision systems, or regulated AI in critical domains.

 THEATRE III